janmoehl/AndroidSlicer/README.md

 ### Start the Program

-Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.
+First check that MongoDB is running.
+Then run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

     ./gradlew -x webpack
     npm start